 A visitor who went straight to our Jobs section and applied for a job won’t get high scores.

 It’s up to you how you assign scores.
 However, in my opinion, in some cases, the behavior is less valuable compared to the lead data.
-The crisis of behaviorism has proven that human actions can’t be properly explained without the context and an insight into the “inner world” of your person.
+The crisis of behaviorism has proven that human actions can’t be adequately explained without the context and an insight into the “inner world” of your person.

-Lead Mining Speed
+Sales Lead Mining Speed

-Lead mining speed depends on 3 things:
+Lead mining speed depends on three things:

 - The number of data entries – each of them requires some time to find.
 An average lead that CIENCE finds for our clients has 17 data entries.
 Some have less.
 In such a case, the sales researcher will spend less time looking for information.